 Alpha-Lipoic Acid (ALA) is an important naturalcompound for your brain!
 ALA is an and can protect against free radicals that are roaming thoughout your body before they cause trouble.
 It protects against cell damage and this helps your brain since it reduces cell damage in the brain too.
 Let’s talk more about Alpha-Lipoic Acid and the brain.

-So, it’s considered generally safe but there are things you need to know before adding Alpha-Lipoic Acid to your brain arsenal.
+There are things you need to know about Alpha-Lipoic Acid and why you might want to add it to your brain arsenal.
 Studies have shown there are no contraindications for taking Alpha-Lipoic Acid and you may have little to no side effects.
 But you should know it can lower blood sugar, which is great if you have pre-diabetes or diabetes.
-But it’s also important to everyone, as you’ll see below.
+Controlling blood glucose is important to everyone, as you’ll see below.

 Oxidation in the body means that cells split and create free radicals (a normal occurrence).
 Free radicals are just split cells that go in search of other split cells, to put it simply.
 They are part of our immune system and so are necessary for health.
 The problem occurs when there are too many.
 Free radicals, which cause oxidation of good cells, affect our health greatly when they overtake the healthy cells.
 Oxidation can also affect our memory.
 Too many free radicals can lead to oxidative stress, which is a contributor to many illnesses like diabetes, cancer, and heart disease.

 This is where antioxidants come in.
 Our bodies make some antioxidants and they are in some of our ‘healthy’ foods like fruits, vegetables, and other plant-based foods.
 Antioxidants neutralize free radicals before they get out of control.
 Antioxidants come in two forms: fat-soluble and water-soluble.